 We have defined benefit pension plans covering certain of our North American employees.
 In May 2019, the U.S. qualified pension plan was amended such that all employees who were not participants in the plan as of December 31, 2019, will not become participants after such date.
 All benefit accruals were frozen as of December 31, 2019 for all plan participants with less than eleven years of service as of that date.
-For participants with more than eleven years of service as of December 31, 2022.
+For participants with more than eleven years of service as of December 31, 2019, benefit accruals were frozen as of December 31, 2022.
 Participants will continue to accrue interest at a fixed rate of 6% per year.